robert-altwasser/umi-processing/Readme.md

     - calling of structural variants with paired end data
     - works with amplicons/targeted sequencing; single end only

+## EB filter
-## EB filter: Empirical Bayesian false positive filtering of somatic mutations in cancer genome sequencing.
+    - Empirical Bayesian false positive filtering of somatic mutations in cancer genome sequencing.
 This is done via:
     - **if you do not have a healthy control, set the value to "False" in the config file**
     - estimating sequencing error model using *control* sequencing data
     - compare mismatch ratio with observed mismatch ratio of tumor samples